oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

 The state will be "Creating" for **a few minutes** (usually 3-4 mins)

-## End of the lab, What's next ?
+## End of the cluster setup, What's next ?

-You can move on to the `Cloud Shell Setup for the Kubernetes Labs` module.
+You can move on to the `Cloud Shell Setup for the Kubernetes Labs` module while the cluster continues to be provisioned.

 ## Acknowledgements